marksidell/dynips/README.md

 #### A cron job

-You can also create a cron job on a convient computer to run the command `dynip expire` periodically.
+You can also create a cron job on a convenient computer to run the command `dynip expire` periodically.
 Of course, the job must have access to the necessary AWS credentials.